American Mafia History Website

 (February 2018)

-As the Federal Bureau of Investigation was just beginning to enter the fight against a national crime syndicate, it benefited from membership data and historical perspective provided by confidential informants inside a small Mafia family in northern California.
-Three important informants began talking to federal agents as a result of a long conflict over a contracted "hit" that was called off but not paid off.
-Briefly in the 1960s, there may have been more member-informants active in the community of San Jose than any other U.S. crime family.
+As the FBI entered the fight against organized crime on a national level, it benefited from membership data and organizational history obtained through confidential informants from a small Mafia family in northern California.
+For a brief period in the 1960s, there may have been more member-informants active in San Jose than any other LCN crime family.

 Rosenthal